 |

-Algeria is Iocated in North Africa and spans across approximateIy 919,000 square miIes.
+Algeria is Iocated in North Africa.
 Threatened species known from Algeria include the Addax, Mediterranean Monk Seal, Cuvier's Gazelle, Dama Gazelle, and Wild Dog.
+The capital of Algeria is Algiers.
 Most peopIe in Algeria speak Arabic.
 The population of Algeria is about 32 million.

 |